 NAMA may terminate membership with immediate effect following non-payment of fees, regulatory or ethical misconduct;

-Upon cancellation or termination of membership, NAMA will remove all details of the member form all NAMA platforms;
+Upon cancellation or termination of membership, NAMA will remove all details of the member from all NAMA platforms;

-Where membership has been cancelled or terminated the member must desist form representing themselves as a NAMA member.
-They may not provide , distribute or continue to present their NAMA membership certificate for any reason;
+Where membership has been cancelled or terminated the member must desist from representing themselves as a NAMA member.
+They may not provide, distribute or continue to present their NAMA membership certificate for any reason;

 MEMBERSHIP APPLICATION – SPECIFIC REQUIREMENTS [APPLICABLE TO FULL MEMBERS – MANAGING AGENTS]

-A Full member [Managing Agent] must provide and upload a valid Fidelity Fund Certificate, issued by the EAAB and in the name of the Company, upon completing and before submitting the online application.
+A Full member [Managing Agent] must provide and upload a valid Fidelity Fund Certificate (FFC), issued by the Estate Agency Affairs Board (EAAB) and in the name of the Company, upon completing and before submitting the online application.
 Any application received without the FFC will not be considered;

 Full members will comply with all regulatory and statutory requirements which include but is not limited to training;